 It was worth it.

 And yet, it wasn't.
-And yet, the football gods had a greater plan for this game.
+Not yet.
+The football gods had a greater plan for this game.
 It couldn't end with a short field goal from the middle of the field.
 It couldn't end so predictably, so straightforwardly, so without lack of a twist.
 And so we play on, and so we play indefinitely, and so we await an ending that this game, for all its terrible splendor, will have deserved.
 There's a song we Jews sing every Passover.
 It celebrates how far we've come since we were slaves in Egypt, how, no matter how far we still have to go, we never have any right to complain.
 "Dayenu," we sing, it would have been enough.
 We've long since passed that threshold.
 Overtime football is free football, we're four of them deep, and even if Penn State can't match Brendan Gibbons, dayenu.
 Even if Bill Belton is stopped on fourth down, dayenu.
 Who needs a fifth overtime, anyway?
 We've come this far.
 Dayenu.

 But he wasn't, and so this game went on, long enough for Allen Robinson to drop a would-be game winner, but long enough for Michigan to give Penn State the game on a silver platter, long enough for Bill Belton to run it in and for Beaver Stadium to explode and us all to scream and shout and jump up and pump our firsts in the air, to startle and scare our roommates and our wives and our friends and whoever else was unfortunate enough to stand near a Nittany Lion in heat.

 And that, my friends, is what this whole college football thing is all about.